micahsgilbert/fire.js/README.md

 ## What's "initial" and "multiplier"?
 The function for the r, g, and b values is `initial + noiseValue * multiplier`. `noiseValue` is always between 0 and 1, so this effectively means that the minimum value is `initial` and the maximum is `multiplier + initial`.

-## What if I want the size of the canvas to change?
-Import `updateDimensions` from `fire.js` and call it inside of your `onresize` event.